-Examples:
+Examples

 Vanadium normalisation on D7 at the ILL.
-Amorphous silica before and after division by a vanadium measurement.
+The scattering from amorphous silica is shown before (left) and after (right) division by a vanadium measurement.
 D7 is a monochromatic instrument, so the correction is mostly to do with differences in solid angle.
 Each individual detector has a different effective solid angle and efficiency - so the data before correction looks pretty ugly.

 Vanadium normalisation on POLARIS at ISIS.
-Below we see the sample (silicon powder) and vanadium spectra as a function of time-of-flight.
+On the left we see the sample (silicon powder - top) and vanadium spectra - bottom - as a function of time-of-flight.
 We are seeing only one detector spectrum (grouped).
 So this time the correction is mainly to do with energy efficiency and wavelength dependent neutron intensity.
-The corrected spectrum has been converted into d-spacing.
+The corrected spectrum after division shown on the right has been converted into d-spacing.